 Shopping Malls and Hotels

-Since hotels in Dubai are filled with international people and westerners, you can generally wear what you want (within reason of course.
-Nipple tassels and see through clothes probably best left at home).
+Since hotels in Dubai are filled with international people and westerners, you can generally wear what you want.
+This is within reason of course.
+Nipple tassels and see-through clothes are probably best left at home!

 What to Wear in Dubai: